How Predictive Analytics is Reshaping the Insurance Industry

 Data analytics overall has started to play a big role in almost all areas of the insurance sector such as risk management for companies, maximizing their returns on investments, and improving customer service, including client retention; while Predictive Analytics specifically has become the number one defense for insurance firms against fraud.

 It’s not as if data analysis is something that’s brand new to this sector.
 What has happened of late, though, is the rapid advancements in IT and data science technology, that has brought analytics within the easy grasp of players in this sector.
 Ease of use and understanding, reduction in cost barriers, and the availability of the Cloud, along with some other factors have all combined to help it along in the data-heavy world of Insurance.

-That being said, besides fraud, Predictive Analytics is also used by insurance firms for other activities, one of them being marketing.
+That being said, Predictive Analytics is also used by insurance firms for other activities, one of them being marketing.
 The aim is to acquire customers and then, of course, to retain them.
 Predictive Analytics helps target the right customers and to predict customer churn.

 Another area where Predictive Analytics is deployed is underwriting.
 In the world of insurance, underwriters play a vital role because it’s their job to determine whether an insurance agency should undertake the risk of insuring a client or not.
 They determine the risk and exposure of clients, and how much insurance should be accorded to a client, among other things.
 Most of the underwriting was done by humans all these decades but now analytics propelled by ML and AI has started taking over, making the task not only so much easier since they help “predict” risk better than humans, but even far more accurate

 Predictive Analytics modeling leads to better pricing of policies, eventually ending in better profitability for insurers.
 Clearly, advances in AI and ML have accelerated the ability of insurers to predict risk.
 Algorithms can find trends and patterns that help forecast the probability of a risk situation recurring.